Echen1246/codeafk/README.md

 <img width="600" height="150" alt="afkcodedesk-ezgif com-resize" src="https://github.com/user-attachments/assets/f8e50fbf-1dc4-4e5e-9d94-3cb7f641ee3e" />

-## CodeAFK lets Codex keep working while you are away from your keyboard.
+## Keep your coding agent working while you're away from your keyboard

+Need to shower?
+Grab groceries?
+Go workout?
+Walk back from campus?
+Not without agentmaxxing you aren't.

-Start `afk` on your laptop, leave the terminal open, and talk to Codex from your phone through Telegram or Discord.
-You can send prompts, approve commands, trust approvals for the session, and come back to the same Codex thread later.
+Enter `afk` on your laptop, leave your desk/shut the lid (auto-caffeinated), and talk to Codex from your phone through Telegram or Discord.
+You can send prompts, approve commands, trust approvals for the session, view diffs, and come back to the same Codex thread when you reopen your laptop.

 CodeAFK is intentionally small: your laptop, Codex, and a chat app.
-There is no hosted relay, web dashboard, account system, analytics, or cloud sync.
+There is no hosted relay, web dashboard, account system, login, or cloud sync.
+Just keep your laptop and phone online.

-## Supported
+## Supported platforms

 Communicate through:

 - Telegram
 - Discord

-Currently supports:
+Code with:

 - Codex

+*Star the project to stay up-to-date on future platform updates!
+In development: Cursor*

 ## Why Use CodeAFK?

 Use CodeAFK when Codex is already working and you need to leave your desk.

-- Keep steering a task from your phone.
+- Keep steering a task from your phone or send a completely new prompt.
 - Approve or deny shell commands remotely.
 - Use `Approve & Trust` to reduce repeated prompts for the current session.
 - Read summaries and phone-friendly diffs when Codex finishes a turn.
-- Resume the same Codex thread when you get back.
+- Resume the same Codex thread when you get back for seamless real-world environment switching.

-This is not a mobile IDE.
+FYI: This is not a mobile IDE.
 It is a remote control for the Codex session on your own laptop.

 ## Install